 66C.
 Preliminary oral fluid test, police powers to require etc.

-(1) A member of the Police Force may require the driver or person in charge of a motor vehicle, or any person he has reasonable grounds to believe was the driver or person in charge of a motor vehicle, to undergo a preliminary oral fluid test.
+(1) A police officer may require the driver or person in charge of a motor vehicle, or any person he has reasonable grounds to believe was the driver or person in charge of a motor vehicle, to undergo a preliminary oral fluid test.

-(2) A member of the Police Force may —
+(2) A police officer may —

 (a) call upon the driver of a motor vehicle to stop the vehicle;

-(b) direct the driver of a motor vehicle to wait at a place indicated by the member of the Police Force,
+(b) direct the driver of a motor vehicle to wait at a place indicated by the police officer,

 in order that a requirement may be made under subsection (1).

-(3) Where a member of the Police Force —
+(3) Where a police officer —

 (a) has reasonable grounds to believe that the presence of a motor vehicle has occasioned, or its use has been an immediate or proximate cause of, personal injury or damage to property; and